tashiwater/waseda_graduation_thesis/README.md

 ```
 cd waseda_graduation_thesis
 ```

+The model and log are out of this repository because they are too big.

 ### CAE
 1. make your data directories(all, result, test, train) in NN/data/CAE/{date}/{name}
 1. pyenv global 2.7.12